Dallinger/Dallinger/docs/source/email_setup.rst

 Working with Google/Gmail Two-factor Authentication
 '''''''''''''''''''''''''''''''''''''''''''''''''''
-If you are using Gmail with two-factor authentication, we recommend that you set up an application-specific password (or, as Google calls it, an "App password") specifically for Dallinger.
+If you are using Gmail with two-factor authentication, we recommend that you set up an application-specific password (what Google short-hands as "App password") specifically for Dallinger.
 You can set one up following these instructions (adapted from `here <https://www.lifewire.com/get-a-password-to-access-gmail-by-pop-imap-2-1171882>`_):